vdthakur/Model-Based-Recommendation-System/README.md

 ## Project Overview

 This project aims to predict Yelp user ratings for businesses using a model-based recommendation system.
 By integrating multiple Yelp datasets and employing feature engineering, the system leverages user behavior, business characteristics, spatial details, and temporal factors to produce accurate rating predictions.
-The final model, trained using XGBoost with hyperparameter optimization, achieves a Root Mean Square Error (RMSE) of approximately **0.97599** on the validation set.
+The final model, trained using XGBoost with hyperparameter optimization, achieves a Root Mean Square Error (RMSE) of approximately **0.9743** on the test set.

 ## Key Features